 Daycare demand is never going to diminish.
-Many people prefer daycares over nanny and nanny shares because of cost and security.
-But good daycares are hard to find, so it can become a hit in your neighborhood.
+Many people prefer daycares over nannies and nanny shares because of cost and security.
+But good daycares are hard to find, so they can become a hit in your neighborhood.
 However, you’re going to provide childcare, so protect yourself by getting zoning permits, insurances, and inspections right.

 If you have resources for initial inventory or have your own homemade products, like cards, jewelry, pots, or anything at all, you can create an e-commerce store and sell them online.
 Create a store on Etsy or use Shopify to create your own shop.
 You don’t need a lot many permits for an online shop, but you must register your business and file for taxes accordingly.

 Are you a fitness freak, a yoga master, or a Krav Maga expert?
 You can open a gym or dojo to teach your skills and build a community around your passion.
 You will need standard federal and state licenses and permits and fulfill the legal requirements to run a gym.